 But my favourite contemporary example of this is a film I consider to be a spiritual successor of Hitchcock: Phone Booth.
 It’s a masterclass of suspense, managing to be incredibly gripping and expertly paced during its brief 81 minute runtime.

 A vain publicist called Stew (Colin Farrell) is held hostage by a sniper in a New York phone booth who has made it look like Stew shot a man in the street.
 The evidence is completely against Stew as the media, and ranks of armed police, look on.
 The desperation of Stew’s situation takes him from a shallow, detestable narcissist to a helpless victim in a way to rival any of Hitchcock’s innocent characters.
 Meanwhile both his wife and girlfriend arrive at the scene, further increasing the strain on Stew.

 Another crucial aspect of a false accusation film is trust.
 In a thriller where someone has to prove their innocence there’s inevitably a scene where the innocent character seeks out one of the few people who believes, or may be persuaded to believe, their innocence, usually while their face is being broadcast on the news declaring them a suspect.

-This usually takes the form of a love interest, such as in Enemy of the State when Will Smith, on the run from the NSA, pops up in his wife’s garage; when Tom Cruise in Minority Report, running from “precrime” visits his ex-wife; and when Mark Whalberg in Shooter, framed for an assassination attempt on the president, seeks out his dead friend’s widow.
+This usually takes the form of a love interest, such as in Enemy of the State when Will Smith, on the run from the NSA, pops up in his wife’s garage; when Tom Cruise is on the run in Minority Report, he visits his ex-wife; and in Shooter Mark Whalberg seeks out his dead friend’s widow.
 Usually these scenes involve a frantic attempt by the suspect to persuade the confidante of their innocence before they call the police.